What Is Pad See Ew?

 Flat Rice Noodles

-There are different types of rice noodles used in Thai cooking, for the best Pad See Ew recipe, you will need fresh flat rice noodles.
-They are available fresh at Chinese, Vietnamee, Thai or Asian stores.
+- There are different types of rice noodles used in Thai cooking, for the best recipe, you will need fresh flat rice noodles.
+They are available fresh at Chinese, Vietnamese, Thai or Asian stores.
 They are packaged in a plastic bag.
-You can also get the noodles at Whole Foods below:
+The rice noodles are soft, pliable, flat, white in color, and shiny looking as the noodles are coated with oil.

 The sauce calls for a few basic seasonings below.
 The noodles are stir-fried with the sauce but the dish is actually pretty dry.